 Agency vs. Non-Agency MBS

 Mortgage pools can be created by private entities or (in most cases) by the three quasi-governmental agencies that issue MBS: Government National Mortgage Association (known as GNMA or Ginnie Mae), Federal National Mortgage (FNMA or Fannie Mae), and Federal Home Loan Mortgage Corp.
 (Freddie Mac).

 The most concise explanation of the differences among the three comes from the Securities and Exchange Commission website:

 "Ginnie Mae, backed by the full faith and credit of the U.S. government, guarantees that investors receive timely payments.
 Fannie Mae and Freddie Mac also provide certain guarantees and, while not backed by the full faith and credit of the U.S. government, have special authority to borrow from the U.S. Treasury.
 Some private institutions, such as brokerage firms, banks, and homebuilders, also securitize mortgages, known as 'private-label' mortgage securities."

-The key takeaway from this quote: MBS backed by GNMA aren’t at risk of default, but there is a small degree of default risk for bond issued by Fannie Mae and Freddie Mac.
-Still, Freddie and Fannie bonds have a stronger element of backing than it appears on the surface, since both were taken over by the federal government in the wake of the 2008 financial crisis.
+The key takeaway from this quote: MBS backed by GNMA aren’t at risk of default, but there is a small degree of default risk for a bond issued by Fannie Mae and Freddie Mac.
+Still, Freddie and Fannie's bonds have a stronger element of backing than it appears on the surface since both were taken over by the federal government in the wake of the 2008 financial crisis.

 How Can You Invest in an MBS?

 You can buy individual MBSs through a broker, but this option is limited to those with the time and knowledge to conduct their own fundamental research.
 This research should take into account the average age, geographic location, and credit profile of the underlying mortgages.

 - iShares Barclays MBS Fixed-Rate Bond Fund (MBB)